MTV unveils new website for fans to reach artists

 "It's a new door," said Connolly.
 "In the past, the way an artist worked with MTV was through record labels and managers - that was the one door.
 When we launch this, we're essentially creating a new door and any artist can come through this."

-An accompanying app will include a feature called "My Artists," allowing fans to "follow" their favourites artists' pages and receive push notifications of any updates.
+An accompanying app will include a feature called "My Artists," allowing fans to "follow" their favorites artists' pages and receive push notifications of any updates.

 Van Toffler, president of Viacom's Music Group said, "There is infinite choice out there, but with this, we want to provide a meaningful road map for consumers to weed through the chaos and discover the musical gems that should break through."